jntran08/AnalysisonCOVID19OOP/README.md

 Command     //details of what constitutes a command is given below

 Once the file is opened, the data from each row of the csv file is read and a COVID19 object is generated.
 The COVID19 class is given and necessary methods need to be implemented

+Projecr 2: LinkedSortedArray and SortedArray OOP

+The objective of this project is to read the entry data of random numbers and input it into the LinkedSortedArray class which contain SortedArray in its memory.

+If the elements are stored in sorted order in an array, a binary search is performed to locate the element much faster.
+This involves 'insert', 'remove', 'find'

+For LinkedSortedArray data structures, an array of size K, call this array A.

+Insert elements into array A and make sure the elements are kept in sorted order.
+As soon as the array A of size K is filled up and we want to insert the (K+1)th element.
+Rather than creating a larger array, we would create another array B (of size K); move half the elements in A into the array B such that the largest number in A is less than the smallest number in B. The array A is now linked to array B as in a LinkedList.

+Project 3: Sorting Algorithm

+Please refer to Project 3 Report Doc